d3a-n/pear/README.md

 4. To connect, input the host's IP address and port number when prompted.
 5. Start chatting securely.

+## Further Development

+For any questions and concerns, contact me on discord: d3a_n.

+I plan to include a method of connection more robust and resilient, that will be able to bypass almost any network restriction.

 ## License

 Pear is made available under the **MIT License**.
 For more details, see the [LICENSE.md](LICENSE.md) file in the repository.